morinlab/lymphopedia/MCL1.md

 # MCL1
 ## Overview
-MCL1 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
+MCL1 (Myeloid Cell Leukemia 1) is a member of the BCL2 family of proteins that play a critical role in inhibiting apoptosis.
+It is frequently overexpressed and sometimes mutated in DLBCL.<sup>1,2</sup> MCL1 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.

 ## Relevance tier by entity